 Isaiah 5:20 Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!
 5:21 Woe unto them that are wise in their own eyes, and prudent in their own sight!
 5:22 Woe unto them that are mighty to drink wine, and men of strength to mingle strong drink: 5:23 Which justify the wicked for reward, and take away the righteousness of the righteous from him!
 5:24 Therefore as the fire devoureth the stubble, and the flame consumeth the chaff, so their root shall be as rottenness, and their blossom shall go up as dust: because they have cast away the law of the Lord of hosts, and despised the word of the Holy One of Israel.

-Knowledge and then a good UNDERSTANDING of God, comes through sincere repentance, the Gift of God’s Holy Spirit and then a diligent study of the Word of God and application of every Word of God in our lives; destroying the old natural carnality and replacing it with the holiness of godliness.
+Knowledge and then a good UNDERSTANDING of God, comes through sincere repentance, the Gift of God’s Holy Spirit and then a diligent study of the Word of God and application of every Word of God in our lives gaining experience in godliness; destroying the old natural carnality and replacing it with the holiness of godliness.

-Biblical Discernment is the ability to properly judge certain situations or people according to God’s moral standards based on an accurate understanding of God and the Word of God.
+Biblical Understanding [Discernment] is the ability to properly judge teachings, situations or people according to God’s moral standards based on an accurate understanding of God and the Word of God.

-The proper UNDERSTANDING of God’s Word is the foundation of Godly Discernment, which is correct and just judgment between good and evil and the making of sound decisions about the virtues, qualities, or character of whatever needs judging.
+The proper UNDERSTANDING of God’s Word is the foundation of Godly Understanding [Discernment}, which is correctly and justly judging between good and evil and the making of sound decisions about the virtues, qualities, or character of whatever needs judging.
 An individual that can discern properly, especially in spiritual and moral matters, is considered to be perceptive and of good judgment based on sound knowledge.

-Those whose focus is on UNDERSTANDING the things of God can “see” things that those who do not have God’s Spirit have no clue of whatsoever.
-The Holy Spirit supernaturally imparts understanding to those who seek God and are striving to live by His whole Word.
+Those whose focus is on Learning, Practicing and Understanding the Word of God can “see” things that those who do not have God’s Spirit have no clue of whatsoever.
+The Holy Spirit supernaturally imparts understanding to those who diligently seek God and are striving to live by His whole Word.

 1 Corinthians 2:9 But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
 2:10 But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.
 2:11 For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.
 2:12 Now we have received, not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
 2:13 Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.

-As was mentioned in Hebrews 5:13-14 a believer who has matured beyond using just the milk of the Word and has grown in knowledge in the Word of God, is able to discern both good and evil.
-A spiritually mature person who is empowered by the Spirit of God, is able to understand the Scriptures which in turn teaches him the difference between good and evil; and between truth and error.
+As was mentioned in Hebrews 5:13-14 a believer who has matured beyond using just the milk of the Word and has grown in the knowledge in the Word of God, is able to discern both good and evil.
+A spiritually mature person who is empowered by the Spirit of God, and is diligent to study, apply God’s Word will grow to understand the Scriptures which in turn teaches us the difference between good and evil; and between truth and error.